Weathering a Winter Storm

 - If you plan to use a generator, know how to operate it safely

-- Always keep a battery-powered radio or TV, flashlights, and a supply of fresh batteries in case of an emergency.
+- Always keep a battery-powered radio or TV, flashlights, and a supply of fresh batteries.
+You should also have water, blankets and non-perishable food.

 - To prevent water pipes from freezing, keep faucets turned on slightly so that water drips from the tap.
-Know how to shut off water valves just in case a pipe bursts.
+Know how to shut off water valves case a pipe bursts.

 - Never use a charcoal grill to cook or heat with inside the home.
 Burning charcoal gives off deadly carbon monoxide gas.
 Charcoal grills should only be used outdoors.